-The current admins at the St George Clinical School are Joanna and Michael.
+The current admins at the St George Clinical School are Belinda and Deborah.
 Both are speedy with replies and very lovely and willing help you out with timetable clashes, coordinating clinic times, makeup sessions and any other queries which you might have.
-They will communicate to you through email and also via the St George and Sutherland Facebook group to keep you updated on all changes to your classes.
+They will communicate to you through email.
+Sometimes they also call or text you if they need to reach you urgently.